Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 into account.
 As worked out in Proposition \ref{prop:2.4}, this goes via changing $h_\alpha^\vee$.
 Since the derived groups are simply connected, no $\alpha^\vee / 2$ can be involved, and this effect comes only from changes in the torsion number $|X_\nr (M,\sigma)|$.
 That boils down to the torsion number of a representation of $GL_1 (D)$, so it can only be 1 or 3.
 In terms of cocharacter lattices both maps in \eqref{eq:3.27} are index 2 inclusions, and 2 is coprime to 3, so actually the torsion numbers do not change along these inclusions.
 We conclude that the labels are $\lambda (\alpha) = 1$ and $\lambda (\beta) \in \{1,3\}$ (and the same for $\lambda^*$).

 When $\mc G$ is not simply connected, we can apply Proposition \ref{prop:2.2} to compare with its simply connected cover.
 If $\Sigma_{\mc O,\mu}$ has rank $>1$, then it is isomorphic to $A_1 \times A_1$, $A_2$ or $G_2$.
-In the latter two cases Proposition \ref{prop:2.4} tells us that the parameters do not change when we pass from $\mc G$ to its simply connected cover.
-In the first case there could be a change as in Proposition \ref{prop:2.4}.d.(ii), but that does not bother us because we already understand affine Hecke algebras of type $A_1$ completely.
+In the latter two cases we are not in the instances (ii) or (iii) of Proposition \ref{prop:2.4}.d, so Proposition \ref{prop:2.4}.d.(i) tells us that the parameters do not change when we pass from $\mc G$ to its simply connected cover.
+In the first case there could be a change as in Proposition \ref{prop:2.4}.d.(ii) when we go to a cover of $\mc G$, but that does not bother us because we already understand affine Hecke algebras of type $A_1$ completely -- see the discussion before \eqref{eq:1.8}.